davewsmith/play/echarts/README.md

 ## Notes

 The example from the docs overlays the legend on the title.
 Oops.
+(Widening the div fixed it.)

 ## References